 Moving beyond dashboards: how to actually make predictive analytics drive decisions

 Most teams today have no shortage of dashboards.
 From conversion funnels to claims ratios, churn forecasts to marketing attribution, dashboards promise a real-time window into business health.
 Yet in many boardrooms, the same problem surfaces: decisions still come down to gut feel, local instinct, or the loudest voice in the room.
 Why?
-Because many dashboards only report what’s obvious — the outputs — without illuminating the underlying drivers.
-They track what happened, not why it’s happening or how to change it.
+Because most dashboards only report what's obvious.
+They track what happened, not why it's happening or how to change it.

 The limits of standard predictive models